Understanding the Evidence on Taxotere and Permanent Hair Loss

 Frequently Asked Questions

-Has the FDA issued a warning about Taxotere and permanent alopecia?
+What does the FDA warning say about Taxotere and permanent alopecia?

 Does submitting information create an attorney-client relationship?